SwathiKeshavamurthy/Coulomb-P1/README.md

 As the website and company owner I want to

 - develop an internet presence for our business.
-- increase the number of local customers we serve - educate actual and potential and about our products, location, and business hours.
+- increase the number of local customers we serve - educate actual and potential and about our products, location, and company hours.
-- to give clients a way to get in touch with you so they can ask questions or make enquiries about the products.
+- to give customers a way to get in touch with us so they can ask questions or make enquiries about the products.
-- to give some background information regarding the business website.
+- to give some background information regarding the company website.

-### As a general user of the website/customer
+### As a general user

 - find out the location, opening hours and contact information.
 - information and uses of the products.